Some people have reported trouble with this page on iOS. If you can give me any details that'd help me debug it, please email me.

 And just like before, we can stack groups of different sizes to make things even faster:

-This is the fast multipole method at its core: recursively approximate the sources, recursively approximate the points, and get 10,000 calculations down to 1,000.
+This is the recursive approximation algorithm at its core: recursively approximate the sources, recursively approximate the points, and get 10,000 calculations down to 1,000.

 That's the end of the expository part of this post.
 What follows is decidedly more technical, and discusses the details of the method in the real world.